klavinslab/aquaverse/docs/installation/manual-installation.md

 This configuration takes advantage of existing AWS services with managed data backups.

-For protocol development, we want run Aquarium on our laptops.
+For protocol development, we run Aquarium on our laptops.
 For this purpose, the [local deployment](http://klavinslab.org/aquarium-local/) builds a fully-contained Docker container using nginx as the web-server, MySQL as the database service, and minio for both object-store and image server; but no email service.

 <img src="docs/installation/images/local-aquarium.png"